datarobot-community/visual-ai-data-prep/README.md

 - Downscale images to the size used by DataRobot (useful for large datasets)
 - Download images by URLs

+You can find more details and examples in [this community post](https://community.datarobot.com/t5/resources/getting-predictions-for-visual-ai-projects-via-api-calls/ta-p/10864)

 ## Usage

 Basic usage is: